rumineykova/android-lab/README.md

 Hints: </br>
 Update gradle with slack-api repository </br>
 Update the manifest file to allow user permissions on have network access and wifi (you need to enable three user-permissions)
 </br>

 The full API can be founds here, use it for referene to find which method you should use (hint:postMessage)! </br>
 To use the API, you should generate a slack token, read how [here] </br>

 Still struggling?
 Wrap the slack-api call in a try-catch block, and observe the error </br>
 You cannot start a long running tasks from the main UI thread, this is not only bad practice, but also a dangerous one.
 Check how to solve it [here](http://simpledeveloper.com/network-on-main-thread-error-solution/).
 You are allowed to implement the hacky solution this time.
 But only this time!
 From next week, you should try using the proper one! </br>

-## Part III:n:hash: Become an Android ninja!
-There are prizes (android stickers) for whoever manages to complete it!
-Good luck!</br>
-You will also be listed on the lab page as and Android master of the week! </br>

 ## Part IV: Finally, it is time to test your Android knowledge